permafrost-dev/laravel-dump-schema/README.md

 ---

-Currently, these commands will use the filename `database/schema-dump.sql`.
+By default, these commands will use the filename `database/schema.sql` - it can be changed by specifying the `--filename` flag:
+`--filename=foobar.sql`.